alonisser/abstractions-talk/presentation.md

 ---
 # Discussion

 * Abstractions are evolving while our tools and languages less so. this is becoming painful.
+What are our missing tools?

-* What are the ways we can mitigate this?
+* What are the ways we can mitigate this abstraction pain?

 * When and where is the point of "too much" abstraction?

 * Is it possible to automate "linting" of too much abstraction?

+---
+# Ideas

+* Adding abstraction review into general code review process

+* Dev team deep diving once in a while in one particular underlying abstraction, understanding what's beneath.

+* "Abstraction debt management"

 ---